 The Witches’ Voice:Mentioned already as a great networking resource, Witchvox still sees a lot of viewers, though it can seem outdated in today’s modern online spaces.
 Still, it’s worth browsing, and you’ll often see an essay here come up for further discussion on various forums and lists.

 While I was living in Minneapolis, I shopped regularly both at Magus Books and at the Eye of Horus.
 Both are great places with knowledgeable staff.
 (Magus has an excellent stock of herbs for magical and medicinal uses, in particular.)

 If you’re looking for an athame (or other ritual tools of similar type), I can highly recommend Omega Artworks.
-I commissioned a custom piece from them in 2016 (you can see more about it on my blog and additional photos on their site) but they also often a nice line of simpler pieces where you can pick from existing fittings and designs.
+I commissioned a custom piece from them in 2016 (additional photos on their site) but they also often a nice line of simpler pieces where you can pick from existing fittings and designs.
 The quality of the work is amazing.

 Blogs and other reading:

 I read a number of blogs about Paganism, magic, and related topics.
 I won’t list them all here, but here are a few I find worthwhile, thought-provoking, and particularly useful to people who are starting out.

 Brianna Saussy describes what she does as sacred arts – that covers a wide range of things, including witchcraft.
 I like her practical thoughtful approaches of how to make things that help people without being unnecessarily complicated.

 Deborah Castellano’s Charmed, I’m Sure is a great look at the applications of glamour and acting-as-if to one’s witchy life.
 (Also with the practical ideas and pragmatic approach.
 You might sense a theme here in what I like.)